yasirbhutta/yasirbhutta.github.io/canva/index.md

 Note: For now, you can only import up to 1000 rows and 100 columns of data.

 **Step 3: Edit chart colours and style**

+- Adjust chart colors using the editor toolbar.
+- Apply brand colors if brand control is enabled for your team.
+- Copy and apply colors across different charts.

 **See also:**